 However, our role didn’t stop there.

 We were commissioned to plan, film, edit and produce a series of advice videos which formed the centrepiece of Scottish Water’s “Warm Pipes” web resource.

-During the freeze thousands of customers were referred to the online guides on locating a stop valve and how to insulate pipes – and they are still a valuable resource which continue to deliver value almost five years later, having racked up 16,000 views between them.
+During the freeze thousands of customers were referred to the online guides on locating a stop valve and how to insulate pipes – and they are still valuable resources which continue to deliver value many years later.
+At one point the videos racked up well over 16,000 views between them, before being removed and reuploaded.
 Those videos are embedded below.
 Scroll past for the rest of this post.

 That winter was also the year when Scottish Water fully realised the vital role social media would play in such instances.
 As a result, our director Scott Douglas was asked to devise and deliver an in-depth social media training sessions to 25 managers and team leaders in Scottish Water’s Customer Contact Centre.